Like the old adage goes, “just because you can, doesn’t mean you should.”

 If at some point you start to realize it’s better to spend money to save time, and not to mention you’re aware you’d be out of your depth if you tried taking on your audiobook on your own, then get in touch with me if you think you’d like to have my male voice do it for you.

-You really don’t want to cut corners on any aspect of your writing or book publishing.
 Your fans and readers deserve the best from you, and just like any author aware of his or her giftings would not design their own cover or throw their manuscript on to Amazon without having it professionally edited, you don’t want to try tackling this aspect of the production without knowing what you’re doing.

 If you’ve not done so already, please check out this previous post of mine that also shares a few more insights you might not have considered about whether authors should make their books available as audiobooks.